Jinntec/fore-docs/content/getstarted/todo-refined/_index.md

 the last item in the list as a template for insertion.
 If there's none left, the nodeset is empty and the `<fx-insert>` will do nothing.

-The `origin` attribute handles this sitution and allows us to bind to a template node to use for the insert.
+The `origin` attribute handles this situation and allows us to bind to a template node to use for the insert.

 By changing the trigger from